ChalmersGU-AI-course/shrdlite-course-project/README.md

 ### Quantifiers
 We handle the quantifiers any, all and the.
 All can not be interpreted as any.
+This code starts around line 112 in Interpreter.ts in the function intepretEntity.

 ### Verbose planner
 The planner writes what it is doing in each step and what object it is handling.